 A brief overview of the progress of U.S.-Japan Cooperative Earthquake Research Program on Composite and Hybrid Structures has been presented in this paper.
-This five-vear program started in 1993 in Japan and in 1995 in the U.S. The two year time lag is being taken as an opportunity to plan the future research work in a more careful and useful manner in order to derive the most benefit from the work that has already been completed on both sides.
-The overall coordination efforts, cooperation exchange of information have been excellent.
-More active exchange of research personnel during the remaining period of the program will be most beneficial and is being pursued currently in this program.
+This five-year program started in 1993 in Japan and in 1995 in the U.S. The two year time lag is being taken as an opportunity to plan the future research work in a more careful and useful manner in order to derive the most benefit from the work that has already been The overall completed on both sides. efforts. cooperation coordination exchange of information have been excellent.
+More active exchange of research personnel is currently occurring in this program.
+At least four or five researchers from each side have participated for short and long term durations.